 In addition to the federal minimum set-aside election required for participation in the HTC program, an owner of a tax credit development (at his/her sole discretion) may elect to provide additional units for occupancy by low-to-moderate income households.
 This election, which is noted at the time of the final tax credit application, determines the amount of tax credits for which a development may qualify.
-An owner has the right to claim tax credits up to the amount allocated by the State Allocating Agency provided she/he has set-aside the additional units for low-income households and the extended use agreement14 reflects the increased occupancy percentage (i.e., applicable fraction).
-NOTE: An owner's election to provide additional low-income occupancy is not a federal requirement; however, if an owner makes this election,
+An owner has the right to claim tax credits up to the amount allocated by the State Allocating Agency provided she/he has set-aside the additional units for low-income households and the extended use agreement reflects the increased occupancy percentage (i.e., applicable fraction).
+NOTE: An owner's election to provide additional low-income occupancy is not a federal requirement; however, if an owner makes this election, she/he must adhere to the requirements in order to claim the maximum amount of credits permissible under the allocation and to avoid state noncompliance.

-11 The 25/60 minimum set-aside election is only available to owners with developments located in New York City.
-12 See Section 142(d)(4)(B)
+The 25/60 minimum set-aside election is only available to owners with developments located in New York City.
+See Section 142(d)(4)(B)

-13 If a development fails the first year minimum set-aside requirement at the close of the first taxable year of the credit period, the development is permanently ineligible for the tax credit and prohibited from ever claiming the HTC.
+&lt;sup>13 If a development fails the first year minimum set-aside requirement at the close of the first taxable year of the credit period, the development is permanently ineligible for the tax credit and prohibited from ever claiming the HTC.